by Carole Fennelly

 Exploitable by Framework – This widget provides a summary of exploitable vulnerabilities by framework.
-Exploitation framework tools are designed to detect and exploit software and hardware vulnerabilities in target systems.
-This matrix helps the security team to narrow the focus and discover risks that may require a higher priority over other vulnerabilities.
+Exploitation frameworks, such as Metasploit, and Canvas, are designed to detect and exploit software and hardware vulnerabilities in target systems.
+This widget helps security teams discover risks that may require prioritization over other vulnerabilities.
 The requirements for this widget are: Tenable.io Vulnerability Management (Nessus, NNM).